iEddie95/OOPproject/README.md

 The system features:
-1. Add a new ballot box
+1. Add a new ballot box.
-2. Add a new Citizen (and assign to a ballot box)
+2. Add a new Citizen (and assign to a ballot box).
 3. Add a new party that will particiapte in the elections.
 4. Add a new candidate to a party (creates new citizen).
 5. Print all ballot boxes.
 6. Print all citizens.
 7. Print all partites.
-8. Start the elections (each citizen can pick a vote)
+8. Start the elections (each citizen can pick a vote).
-9. Show the results
+9. Show the results.